Chakstudio/css-chaks/README.md

 - ".tg-align-content-{flex-start,flex-end,center,strech,space-between,space-around}" for control flex align-content behavior
 ----------
 ## Dress.css
-[^2]To used it you have to include the following file in your html head:
+To used it you have to include the following file in your html head:
 ```bash
     ./src/dress-min.css
 ```